 For example, instead of basing mitigation on a detailed loss assessment, the Grand Coulee mitigation proposal was based on a "conceptual" goal of acquiring 70,000 acres, or the right to improve and maintain 70,000 acres for the purpose of increasing wildlife carrying capacity (maximum number of animals an area can sustain without suffering habitat damage).
 The Washington Department of Wildlife performed an estimate of habitat losses based on interpretation of pre-project aerial photos.
 Losses in terms of habitat were determined for the indicator species using a modification of the U.S. Fish and Wildlife Service's Habitat Evaluation Procedure (HEP).
 Rather than pursue full redress for losses, the Washington Department of Wildlife proposed to protect the same number of habitat units as were lost due to inundation behind Grand Coulee dam, or approximately 70,000 acres.
-This was less than one- third of the estimated wildlife and habitat losses caused by Grand Coulee inundation per Washington Department of Wildlife agencies, tribes, the Bureau of Reclamation, Council staff, Bonneville and utilities.
+This was less than one- third of the estimated wildlife and habitat losses caused by Grand Coulee inundation per Washington Department of Wildlife's own estimates.
+The Grand Coulee mitigation proposal was developed under the supervision of an oversight committee which included representatives of wildlife agencies, tribes, the Bureau of